 Depending on how they choose to use the U-Multirank comparison tool, one of the first things users are given the opportunity to do is to select the characteristics of the universities they would like to compare.
 In other words, they define the kind of universities they are interested in.

 Having made this selection, the web tool displays performance information only for universities that meet these mapping criteria.
-This process has been further streamlined for the 2016 edition, reducing the number of required steps, to help the user get their comparison results more quickly and efficiently.
+This process has been further streamlined, reducing the number of required steps, to help the user get their comparison results more quickly and efficiently.

 Users can create their own personalised university ranking listing institutions that match their selection criteria according to the performance measures that they consider important to them.
 Depending on their choices, different universities will perform better than others.
 This is calculated according to the performance scores in each of the indicators they have selected.